Sissokosuchus: Dentition

 While preservation makes observation hard, the orientation of the alveolus suggests that the first tooth in the lower jaw of Sissokosuchus was directed forward, with the second dentary tooth likewise probably having been at least slightly procument.
 The fourth alveolus is described as being notably larger than the rest, around twice as wide as the surrounding alveoli and slightly elevated above the rest.
 The presence of reception pits and gaps in the toothrow becomes especially important in the lower jaw, where spacing and tooth size are a key feature that sets itasuchids apart from peirosaurids.
 For instance, the large fourth dentary alveolus is separated from the fifth by a small but distinct diastema, and yet another is present at the lateral concavity following the seventh dentary alveolus.
 Whats even more distinct is the arrangement and size of the alveoli in this region.
 The two alveoli right before the diastema, six and seven, are confluent with each other and the latter is only half the diameter of the former.
 The reverse is true for alveoli eight and nine, in which the former is smaller and the latter larger, though both are also confluent with each other.
 This essentially means that the diastema is surrounded by two alveolar couplets, with the alveoli immediately adjacent to the gap being smaller than the outer ones.
 While the overall pattern of differing spacing and variation in tooth size is common in itasuchids, the particular coupling of alveoli is unique to Sissokosuchus.

 While the alveoli give a good overview over the spacing of the teeth, their orientation and the tooth size, only a single actual tooth is known from Sissokosuchus.
 This tooth, which was part of the maxillary toothrow, is conical in shape with a circular crosssection and a slight constriction at the base of the tooth crown.
 Fine striations run down the length of the tooth and a small section of a carina (cutting edge) is preserved.
 The preservation of the carina segment is too poor to show whether or not the teeth of Sissokosuchus were serrated.
 According to Wilberg and colleagues, most peirosaurids had teeth that are regarded as being truly ziphodont, meaning they bear prominent serrations along the cutting edge.
-Itasuchids on the other hand tend to either have smooth teeth, as examplified by Epoidesuchus and Stolokrosuchus, or false ziphodonty, meaning that the cutting edge was merely crenulated due to being intersected by ridges rather than having real serrations.
+Itasuchids on the other hand tend to either have smooth teeth, as exemplified by Epoidesuchus and Stolokrosuchus, or false ziphodonty, meaning that the cutting edge was merely crenulated due to being intersected by ridges rather than having real serrations.